Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-108

-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.

 You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.

-You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
+**You need Azure DevOps to send a notification to Jenkins** when a developer commits changes to a branch in Azure Repos.

 Solution: You create an email subscription to an Azure DevOps notification.